Older HP-UX Unix on PA-RISC

 HP-UX Old

-As HP-UX in the 1980s preceded the internet age with digital documentation, not much information is left of these early versions.
+As early HP-UX and the 1980s preceded the internet age with digital documentation, not much information is left of these early versions.

 Releases of early HP-UX were architecture-specific and versioning and numbering not very coherent: In 1988, HP-UX 3.0 for PA-RISC was released in parallel to HP-UX 6.0 for Motorola 68000.
 This confusing versioning was only mitigated in HP-UX 7 with split releases for 800 servers and the new 700 workstations introduced in HP-UX 8.